 Two years is what it took for me to bootstrap a business that I had no prior knowledge or experience in.
 A clothing brand.
 Not my first company, but my first successful one.
 The guy that wears a hat, t-shirt and backpack to business meetings started a fashion brand.
 Six Months after launching and bootstrap funding my clothing brand, Athletes Brand was working with over 600 pro athletes and saw its first $100,000 in online sales.

 I didn’t just start any business though.
 I didn’t decide that I wanted to be a fashion mogul one day (which obviously I’m still not striving to be one.)
 I didn’t decide that I wanted to create a clothing company and follow in the great Phil Knight’s shoes one day.
 In fact I didn’t want either of those things and still don’t.
-I simply decided that I wanted to do whatever I want to do in my life.
-What I wanted was to use this life that I have, to improve the world in some way and make my time on Earth matter.
-If I have to die one day, then I want to go knowing that my time on Earth wasn’t a waste.
+I simply decided that I wanted to do whatever I want to do in my life, and fulfill my purpose through it.
+What I wanted was to use this life that I have, to improve the world in some way by influencing others to do the same, and make my time on Earth actually matter.
+If I have to die one day, then I want to go out knowing that my time on Earth wasn’t a waste.
 I want to set my own hours, improve people’s lives, and to simply be happy while getting to truly experience life.
 Like my grandfather Howard Morris, I want to die with nothing else that can be added to my bucket list.
 So, I created a company that molded everything that I want to do in my life into one business.
 I created a company based off of what I could be passionate about day in and day out, and never “need” a vacation from.
 I created Athletes Brand.

-If you seek inspiration, out of the box thinking, and tips on entrepreneurship and life based off of personal experiences… then I hope you stick around.
+If you seek inspiration, out of the box thinking, and tips on entrepreneurship and life based off of personal experiences from a life grown from scratch and sports… then I hope you stick around.
 I actually hope that what I talk about isn’t for everybody.
 If it is then I’m doing something wrong.

 NCAA D1 Baseball Player